WoongDemianPark/HRI/MicArray/README.md

 sudo pip3 install pyusb
 ```

-## Connect the microphone module to the NUC PC using a USB cable.
+## Connect the ReSpeaker USB 4 Mic Array to the NUC PC using a USB cable.

 run "doa.py' for Direction of Arrival.
 ```